dreaw131313/Dreaw-Entity-Component-System/README.md

 }
 ```

 Like in most of ecs systems, in **decs** entity can have only one component of given type.
-If component of the same type will be added twice AddComponent function will return pointer to firstly created component.<br/>
+If component of the same type will be added twice AddComponent function will return pointer to component created earlier.<br/>

 ### Entity class
 decs::Entity class is represented by ID and reference to decs::Container in which was created.<br/>